Maître Parfumeur et Gantier Bois de Turquie (2008) {Perfume Review & Musings} {New Fragrance}

 The perfume shuns exoticism and a classically rendered Orient and prefers to turn to a mythical antique pagan Mediterranean landscape filled with protective deities.

-The combination is deeply moving and awakens primal emotions in the wearer.
+This combination is deeply moving and awakens primal emotions in the wearer, this reviewer at least.

-The first impression that strikes the nose when smelling Bois de Turquie, more than the fresh opening, is the soft amber-y (Labdanum or Cistus) and aromatic personality of the scent.Yet the citrus motif of the perfume is meaningful and in fact weaves further into the early development of the scent as next, a deliciously resinous and animalic impression with a raw-hide overtone deepens in the shade of lemon trees and cool balms.
-Later the opening of the perfume will remind one of the sugary bergamot accord in Shalimar, but it is well disguised.
+The first impression that strikes your nose when smelling Bois de Turquie more than the fresh opening is the soft amber-y (Labdanum or Cistus) and aromatic personality of the scent.Yet the citrus motif of the perfume is meaningful and in fact weaves further in the early development of the scent as next, a deliciously resinous and animalic impression with a raw-hide overtone deepens in the shade of lemon trees and cool balms.
+Later, the opening of the perfume will remind one of the sugary bergamot accord in Shalimar but it is well disguised.

 Savory accents that were perceptible from the beginning become more marked and slowly evolve into a complex combination of marine, dry fish-like, almond-y, and salty musk impression.